inerttila/File-Transfer-Server/README.md

-# UPLOAD_Fhoto
+# File Transfer Server

-UPLOAD_Fhoto is a simple Flask-based web application for uploading files.
+File Transfer Server is a simple Flask-based web application for uploading files.

 ## Table of Contents